 There are those culinary historians who believe that a mayonnaise-like cream — created from olive oil and egg — was consumed by the ancient Egyptians and Romans.
 Yet the most accepted source is that of a French Duke’s chef.
 It is said that in the year 1756 he produced an emulsion of olive oil, eggs, and a variety of seasonings as a substitute for a more traditional sauce.

 Nevertheless, mayonnaise is a common condiment…one found in many homes today.
 There are many homemade mayo recipe variations found online, some delicious and others not so good.

-With 5 ingredients and 5 easy to follow steps…you can make a very nutritious homemade version of the commercially-prepared stuff you find at the grocery.
+But with 5 ingredients and 5 easy to follow steps…you can make a very nutritious homemade version of the commercially-prepared stuff you find at the grocery.

 *A key to success is having all of the ingredients room temperature prior to blending.

 - 1 cup sunflower oil, you may substitute 1/2 cup sunflower oil and 1/2 cup olive oil

 - 1 whole egg + 1 egg yolk, home-grown or pastured eggs are best

 - Add the egg. egg yolk, and salt to a blender and blend on low to medium speed for just a few seconds.